 The Special Projects division is responsible for the development and presentation of cultural and scholarly programming designed to enrich the experiences of the UCLA and off-campus communities.
 Among its notable activities is the annual Thurgood Marshall Lecture on Law and Human Rights.
 The Special Projects unit also interacts with businesses, cultural organizations, and other academic institutions to foster a better understanding of the Bunche Center mission, and the Special Projects staff plays a key role in fundraising efforts.

-Director Darnell Hunt, Sociology and African American Studies professor, administers the Center with the guidance of an advisory committee appointed by the Vice Provost for the Institute of American Cultures (IAC) and composed of faculty from across campus.
+Interim Director Kelly Lytle Hernandez, History professor, administers the Center with the guidance of an advisory committee appointed by the Vice Provost for the Institute of American Cultures (IAC) and composed of faculty from across campus.